The Intake

 Here are a few steps you can take to create a running list of content topics:

-• Ask your patients to ask you questions.
+- Ask your patients to ask you questions.
 Answering patient questions publicly can be a way to connect both with the individual and with your patient community.
-Just make sure that your patients know the questions and answers will be public and that you will redact their names, contact info, and any identifying information before you publish.
+Just make sure that your patients know the questions and answers will be public and that you will redact their names, contact information, and any identifying information before you publish.

 Note: As you plan and begin to create content, ask your practice’s attorney to create a disclaimer to go at the bottom of each post.
 It’s important to remind patients that your content is informational, not diagnostic.